What Are CEREC Crowns? (Advantages & Disadvantages)

 This guide will explain CEREC crowns, how they work, and what patients can expect from the same-day crown process.Recommended Reading: CEREC Crowns | The Ultimate Guide

 CEREC crowns are fabricated in the dental office using different glass ceramics with varying strengths, hardness, and esthetic qualities.
 From crowns to bridges and abutments to veneers, CEREC is versatile and provides exceptional dental crowns for patients.

-You can have a permanent, custom crown using CEREC CAD/CAM technology in less than two hours.
+In less than two hours, you can have a permanent, custom crown using CEREC CAD/CAM technology.